CatalogueOfLife/coldp/README.md

 #### ID
 Unique name identifier that is referred to elsewhere via `nameID`.

+#### basionymID
+Identifier of the name which is the original combination of this name.
+Also known as the basionym or protonym.
+Contrary to the strict basionym definition it is recommended to populate this field also for original names which should point to itself.

+Note there is an alternative way to share the information about an original name by using a [NameRelation](#namerelation) with `type=basionym`.
+The field basionymID exists for simplicity and because it is an important information to be shared.

 #### scientificName
 Required scientific name excluding the authorship